2BrainsProjects/PS/code/jvm/README.md

-# Gomoku - Technical Document
+# Anonichat - Technical Document

 This document contains the backend internal software organization, the data model and the main implementation challenges.

 ## Introduction

-The backend server exposes a HTTP API that provides a system for the Gomoku game, written in [Kotlin](https://kotlinlang.org/) that uses the [Spring Boot](https://spring.io/projects/spring-boot) library for processing the HTTP requests.
+The backend server exposes a HTTP API that provides a system for the Anonichat game, written in [Kotlin](https://kotlinlang.org/) that uses the [Spring Boot](https://spring.io/projects/spring-boot) library for processing the HTTP requests.

 The backend implementation was made to be used by frontend applications that communicate with each other via the the backend service, which is responsible for ensuring all game rules, as well as managing and storing all game related data.
 It is also designed in a way to allow the evolution of game rules, including allowing different games to use different rules.
 The frontend applications adapt automatically to these evolving and dynamic game rules.